jasonmcalpin/CTchargen/README.md

 ## Features

-- Generate random Classic Traveller characters
+- Generate random Classic Traveller characters with:
+  - Hexadecimal UPP values (e.g., "7A8B9C")
+  - Authentic career generation with proper enlistment, survival, commission, promotion, and re-enlistment rolls
+  - Skills based on career and terms served
+  - Weapons, armor, and equipment appropriate to career
+  - Cash based on career and terms served
+  - Psionic abilities with PSR generation, training checks, and talent selection
+  - Aging effects for characters with multiple terms
+  - Character death during service (failed survival roll)
 - Customizable character traits and equipment
-- Multiple output formats using templates
+- Multiple output formats using templates (text, markdown)
 - Command-line interface for easy use
 - Web interface for browser-based access
 - RESTful API for integration with other tools